Musozoda/lecture-2/README.md

 ___

-Block Scope
+Block Scope :
 : Before ES6 (2015), JavaScript had only     Global Scope and Function Scope.
 : ES6 introduced two important new           JavaScript keywords: let and const.
 : These two keywords provide Block Scope in   JavaScript.

-: Variables declared inside a { } block      cannot be accessed from outside the block:
+: Variables declared inside a { } block      cannot be accessed from outside the block:___
-___
  Local Scope :
 : Variables declared within a JavaScript function, become LOCAL to the function.